GlosuU/bayograff/README.md

 ## TODOS

--   After searching something, clicking Reporterms does not refresh to all reporterms
--   Background colors (still showing some yellow)
+-   Limit size in card images
 -   Paging in Reporterms List
--   Consider extracting everything from reporterm views into templates for Anecdaynotes and Factales
--   Limit size in card images
 -   Allow external images
 -   Dates in cards must be inline when card is made vertical due to small screen
--   Sanitize User input in title and content
+-   Sanitize User input in title and content (use text editor plugin)
+-   Consider extracting everything from reporterm views into templates for Anecdaynotes and Factales

 -   Add Anecdaynotes and Factales
 -   Add Home and About Pages